Hard Examples Are All You Need: Maximizing GRPO Post-Training Under Annotation Budgets: Experimental Protocol

 We employ Group Relative Policy Optimization (GRPO) following the formulation introduced in DeepSeekMath \cite{Shao2024DeepSeekMath}.
 More details on the specifics of the GRPO algorithm and hyperparameters used can be found in the appendix.

 Our experiments span two benchmark datasets that probe different aspects of model capabilities.
 GSM8K provides 7,473 grade-school math problems requiring multi-step reasoning and arithmetic \cite{Cobbe2021GSM8K}.
-The Tracking Shuffled Objects task from BIG-Bench Hard contains 1,000 problems testing the ability to maintain state through sequences of object swaps \cite{Suzgun2023BBH}.
+The Tracking 7 Shuffled Objects task from BIG-Bench Hard contains 250 problems testing the ability to maintain state through sequences of object swaps \cite{Suzgun2023BBH}, which we randomly split 50\%/50\% into train/test.
 We hold the number of prompts, rollouts per prompt, group size, KL schedule, max length, and total RL update steps constant across policies.
 This avoids claims being confounded by extra tokens/updates.

 We evaluate three models: Qwen3-4B with 4 billion parameters representing a smaller but efficient architecture, Qwen3-14B with 14 billion parameters as a medium-scale model, and Phi-4 with 14 billion parameters, representing a different model family.
 All models are initialized from instruction-tuned checkpoints, ensuring they have basic instruction-following capabilities before GRPO fine-tuning begins.